CHILDHOOD AND EDUCATION STUDIES

 Without this online learning platform, I wouldn’t have continued with my studies and would’ve missed out on a future career in education and teaching.
 I would encourage anyone to take up this online degree to achieve their career goals and I’m grateful to the outstanding online education department for providing this opportunity.

-Mandy Lambert Childhood and Education Studies BA (Hons) Top-up (Online)
+Mandy Lambert Childhood and Education Studies BA (Hons) (Online)

 Career opportunities